-Green building isn't a new concept to Denison; the Denison Homestead, created in the 1970s, and historic Barney-Davis Hall, renovated in 1996, stand as proof of the college's commitment to sustainable building practices.
-In 2008, Denison made a commitment for all new campus construction to be built to sustainable standards, as set by the LEED rating system.
+Green building isn’t a new concept to Denison; the Denison Homestead, created in the 1970s, and historic Barney-Davis Hall, renovated in 1996, stand as proof of the college’s commitment to sustainable building practices.
+In 2008, Denison made a commitment for all new campus construction to be built to sustainable standards, as set by the U.S. Green Building Council’s Leadership in Energy and Environmental Design - LEED rating system.
 Since then the Bryant Arts Center, Ebaugh Laboratories, Trumbull Aquatics Center, and Chamberlin Hall have all undergone renovation and have been certified as LEED Gold buildings.
-Denison is committed to ensuring that all new campus construction will be built to LEED Silver standards or better, as set by the U.S. Green Building Council’s Leadership in Energy and Environmental Design rating system.

 Cleveland Hall’s restoration as the new Bryant Arts Center, completed in the fall of 2009, represents Denison’s commitment to sustainable construction, earning LEED Gold Certification.
 The Bryant Arts Center construction was originally conceived as a lowest-level LEED certification project, but with his senior research project, environmental studies major Zach Thomas ’07 helped persuade the university to reach higher.
 More than 75 percent of the building’s original structure was retained or reused in the renovation.